Theikon/liftkit-scss/README.md

 address various issues with the code style and deployment.

-Huge thanks to [@chainlift](https://www.github.com/chainlift) for designing LiftKit, a framework utilizing the golden ratio to provide web pages with an oddly-satisfying look and feel.
+Huge thanks to [@chainlift](https://www.github.com/chainlift) for designing LiftKit, a framework utilizing the golden ratio to provide an oddly-satisfying look and feel.

 ## Overview